fursham-h/factR/README.md

 ```

 ## What you need
+1. Assembled transcripts (GTF/GFF3) imported as GenomicRanges object
+2. Reference annotation as GenomicRanges object.
+Obtained from:
+  * Resource database including AnnotationHub, ensembldb, TxDb
+  * Import of reference annotation assembly (GTF/GFF3)
+3. Genomic sequence.
+Obtained from:
+  * Resource database including BSGenome, AnnotationHub
+  * Import of genomic fasta file

 ## Getting started
-See vignette for full instructions on how to
+See vignette for full instructions on how to make the most of your assembled transcripts

 ## Acknowledgements
 * [Kaur Alasoo](https://github.com/kauralasoo)